brindille/brindille-router/README.md

   - `update` is an alias for `complete`

 ### View
 Utility brindille-component that can display pages when combined with the router.
 You need to add this class in your definitions of your app.
+It will take care of parsing your new Pages for brindille-component they may contain and manage transition orders.
 ```js
 import Component from 'brindille-component'
 import { View, createRouter } from 'brindille-router'